General FAQ

 • What are the invitation banks?

-The Diversity Invitation Bank allows all members to offer invitations to scientists from an underrepresented minority group.
-These groups include an individual who identifies as African American, Hispanic, Native American, Pacific Islander, LGBTQ+ or a scientist with a disability.
-Members who request the invitation should vouch for the minority status of the scientist they are inviting.
+The Diversity Invitation Bank allows all members to offer invitations to scientists from a historically excluded group.
+These groups include individuals who identify as Blacks or African Americans, Hispanics or Latinos, American Indians or Alaska Natives, Native Hawaiians and other Pacific Islanders, LGBTQIA2S+, or a scientist with a disability.
+Members who request the invitation should vouch for the historically excluded group of the scientist they are inviting.
 Guests from this bank may present a poster.

 *Associate Members may request invitations from each invitation bank.